John Cunningham (RAF officer): de Havilland apprenticeship

 At 18, he joined the de Havilland Aircraft company in 1935 as an apprentice.
-Cunningham began his engineering career with some menial projects before being invited to assist with the building of the de Havilland T.K.2 and de Havilland Moth Minor.
-At the same time, he joined the Royal Auxiliary Air Force, a part-time branch of the RAF, and became a member of No. 604 (County of Middlesex) Squadron after a recommendation by a friend of the family.
-Cunningham began his training at Hatfield Aerodrome in August 1935 and flew solo on 15 March 1936, receiving his commission as a pilot officer on 7 May 1936.
+Cunningham began his engineering career with some menial projects, before being invited to assist with the building of the de Havilland T.K.2 and de Havilland Moth Minor.
+At the same time, he joined the Royal Auxiliary Air Force (RAuxAF), a part-time branch of the Royal Air Force (RAF), and became a member of No. 604 (County of Middlesex) Squadron after a recommendation by a friend of the family.
+Cunningham began his pilot training at Hatfield Aerodrome in August 1935, and flew solo on 15 March 1936, receiving his commission as a pilot officer (PO) on 7 May 1936.

 He was awarded his wings in the summer of 1936.
-This was when he met Cecil F. "Jimmy" Rawnsley, a 32-year-old electrical engineer who would later serve as aerial gunner and radar operator on all but three of his successful air battles.
-Cunningham later became a junior test pilot with de Havilland, working with light aircraft alongside Geoffrey de Havilland, the company founder's son and chief test pilot.
+This was when he met Cecil F. 'Jimmy' Rawnsley, a 32-year-old electrical engineer who would later serve as air gunner and radar operator on all but three of his successful air battles.
+Cunningham later became a junior test pilot with de Havilland, working with light aircraft with Geoffrey de Havilland, the company founder's son and chief test pilot.
 The company was short of test pilots, and Cunningham caught de Havilland's eye as his flight experience grew.
-It was reflected by his promotion to flying officer on 5 December 1937.
-At this time he began to care more for test-flying than manufacturing and design.
+It was reflected by his promotion to flying officer (FO) on 5 December 1937.
+At this time, he began to care more for test-flying than manufacturing and design.
 He became one of de Havilland's four top test pilots.

-In March 1938 he was called to readiness with 604 Squadron during the Munich crisis.
-At this time the squadron was flying the Hawker Demon.
+In March 1938, he was called to readiness with 604 Squadron during the Munich crisis.
+At this time, the squadron was flying the Hawker Demon.
 He was displeased when they converted to the Bristol Blenheim.
 The machines were fitted with a tray of four 303 Browning machine guns to give forward-facing firepower.
 As a long-range fighter it was of dubious value.
 The German Messerschmitt Bf 109 and Messerschmitt Bf 110 could, and would, expose the frailties of the aircraft, which was originally intended as a bomber.
 However, Cunningham was told by the Air Ministry that it would be sufficient in the night fighter role, which is where they intended to use this variant.
-On 20 April 1938 he returned to de Havilland, test-flying de Havilland Moth Minors.
+On 20 April 1938, he returned to de Havilland, test-flying de Havilland Moth Minors.